arnavjain321-prog/manutd-midfield-analysis-2025-26/README.md

 Bruno Fernandes & Casemiro Analysis (2025–26 Season Data) Executive Summary

-This project analyzes the on-pitch relationship between Bruno Fernandes and Casemiro during matches where both started for Manchester United in the 2025–26 Premier League season.
-Using match-level tables from FBref, we examine their per-90 profiles across creativity, progression, defensive impact, and involvement in possession.
+This project analyzes matches where Bruno Fernandes and Casemiro both started in midfield during Manchester United’s 2025–26 campaign.
+Using match-level and player-level data from FBref, we evaluate each player’s contribution across progression, creativity, defensive stability, and involvement in possession.

-The objective is to understand how their roles complement or diverge within Manchester United’s tactical structure, while demonstrating a modern, reproducible football-analytics workflow.
+The goal is to understand how their profiles complement one another within United’s tactical system, while demonstrating a modern football-analytics workflow suitable for professional clubs.

 1. Why This Analysis Matters

-Midfield structure strongly influences a team’s ability to control matches.
-Ball progression, defensive coverage, and possession value often hinge on how midfielders complement each other.
+Midfield structure underpins a team’s ability to control matches through:

-This analysis helps answer:

-How much progression does Bruno provide relative to Casemiro?

-Does Casemiro’s defensive output provide stability for Bruno’s creative freedom?

-How consistent is their impact across different opponents?

-What does their combined statistical profile reveal about United’s midfield balance?
+progression into advanced zones

+defending transitions

+sustaining possession

+creating high-quality chances

+This project focuses on how Fernandes and Casemiro function together as a midfield pairing and what it reveals about squad balance and tactical design.

 2. Data Sources

-All data originates from FBref match logs and player statistic tables.
+Raw data scraped from FBref match logs and statistical tables

-Only matches where both players started in midfield are included.
+Only matches where both players started together were included

-Processed datasets:

-midfield_matches_clean.csv

-midfield_matches_features.csv

-player_summary_per90.csv
+All metrics standardized to per 90 minutes for comparability

-Stored in the data/ directory.
+Processed datasets are stored in the data/ directory.

 3. Repository Structure

-A clear, folder-based layout (no branch graphics):

 Top-Level Folders

-data/ – Raw and cleaned CSV stat tables
+data/ – Raw and cleaned tables

-notebooks/ – All analysis notebooks, labeled in order
+notebooks/ – Jupyter notebooks in chronological workflow order

-visuals/ – Exported PNG images used in the README and reports
+visuals/ – Exported PNGs for dashboards and plots

-README.md – Project documentation
+README.md – Main documentation

-Notebooks Overview
+Notebook Workflow

-01_clean_data.ipynb – Merging and cleaning raw FBref tables
+01_clean_data.ipynb – Combining raw tables

-02_feature_engineering.ipynb – Per-90 calculations and feature creation
+02_feature_engineering.ipynb – Creating per-90 features

-03_visualizations.ipynb – Progression and impact plots
+03_visualizations.ipynb – Progression & impact metrics

-04_radar_plots.ipynb – Radar charts for Bruno and Casemiro
+04_radar_plots.ipynb – Radar profiles

-05_extra_visuals.ipynb – Supplemental visuals (bar charts, role profiles)
+05_extra_visuals.ipynb – Supplemental visuals

-Visual Exports

-progression_split_elite.png

-impact_map_elite.png

-radar_bruno.png

-radar_casemiro.png

-radar_bruno_casemiro_overlay.png

-match_dashboard_elite.png

-role_profile_bruno_casemiro.png

-4. Metrics Included
+4. Key Metrics Included
-Progression and Creativity
+Progression & Creativity

 Progressive passes per 90